-Static Trapeze, Rope and Aerial silks are complimentary skills for flying trapeze, and in no way are they inferior.
+Static Trapeze, Rope and Aerial silks are exciting and challenging skills and are complimentary skills for flying trapeze.
 They encourage the same body awareness and require the same muscles as flying trapeze, indeed, we use a static trapeze as part of our teaching of flying trapeze skills during flying trapeze classes.

 In our static aerial classes, we introduce students to a range of different aerial equipment.
 Static trapeze, rope and silks, allowing students to progress at their own pace and concentrate on whichever equipment they favour.